oscal-compass/compliance-trestle/CONTRIBUTING.md

 A PR without sufficient test coverage will fail the trestle CI process and will not be approved or merged.

+Additional code scrutiny is applied in the trestle CI pipeline by [SonarCloud](https://sonarcloud.io/project/overview?id=compliance-trestle).
+Any failures must be addressed before code merging.

 ### Code style and formating

 Python code should generally follow [PEP 8](https://peps.python.org/pep-0008/).